So far, my indoor garden is in its beginning stages, but it is already quite successful (and it was cheap as well)!

-Grow an Indoor Garden without Grow Lights - From Lettuce to Tomatoes!
+Start an Indoor Garden Without Grow Lights

-This past summer, I caught 'garden fever' pretty intensely.
+One summer, I caught 'garden fever' pretty intensely.
 I spent hours tending to my garden.

 I had a beautiful garden in Oregon—the soil of the Willamette Valley is some of the best in the United States.
 My house was situated on a good plot of land, and I had plenty of space and soil to garden.
-The weather in Oregon is ideal for growing most vegetables and fruits and I took advantage of this.
+The weather in Oregon is ideal for growing most vegetables and fruits, and I took advantage of this.

 I found that you can grow a garden virtually anywhere!
 On windowsills, in closets, on tables—all of this is open space for a claustrophobic gardener to utilize.
 So far, my indoor garden is in its beginning stages, but it is already quite successful (and it was cheap as well)!

 I learned from this book that any unused closet space and table space can be perfect for growing a garden.
 But there are some difficulties to this—these plants need grow lights (it is really quite simple, but not so easy to do in a college dorm room).
 It is best to hang one cool bulb and one warm bulb closely above the plants.
 Although grow lights are a good option, they can be expensive and take some work to set up.
 I decided to see what I could do without grow lights.

 A windowsill (or many windowsills) is an ideal place for an indoor garden, but there are some things you should remember.
-The direction that your window faces is very important to keep in mind:
+The direction that your window faces is very important to keep in mind.

 Indoor Garden Supplies

-My roommate and I headed to a large hardware store in town and found all the supplies we needed for under twenty dollars!
-We got plenty of potting soil (it is important that you either use potting soil or a mixture of soils—although outdoor soil can be great for planting outdoors, it is usually not ideal for the indoor garden.
+My roommate and I headed to a large hardware store in town and found all the supplies we needed for under $20!
+We got plenty of potting soil, packs of seeds (including some flowers), and fertilizer.
+It is important that you either use potting soil or a mixture of soils—although outdoor soil can be great for planting outdoors, it is usually not ideal for the indoor garden.

-Watering and Feeding your Vegetables
+Watering and Feeding Your Vegetables

 An indoor garden takes a bit more care than other gardens.
 This is because soil dries out quickly indoors.
 It is not uncommon to have to water daily (sometimes in the morning and the evening).
 This high level of watering drains soil of nutrients necessary for the vegetable.
 Because of this, it is important to feed your vegetables weekly (or bi-monthly).
 You can take your pick of fertilizers and supplements.
-You can choose from a wide range of pellet fertilizers, organic fertilizers, liquid fertilizers and many others.
+You can choose from a wide range of pellet fertilizers, organic fertilizers, liquid fertilizers, and many others.

 If you live in a warmer environment, it is important to make sure your vegetables do not get too hot.
 The closest few inches to the window can be considerably warmer than the rest of your house.
 I recommend that you keep a thermometer near your plants and distance them from the window if the environment gets too hot or too cold.

 Grow lights are a good option, but they are not necessary.
 If you wish you could garden indoors but are discouraged by the work involved or the expenses, fear not!
-Gardening without grow lights is a cheap, easy and fun option.
+Gardening without grow lights is a cheap, easy, and fun option.